confluentinc/ksql/docs/developer-guide/ksqldb-reference/select-pull-query.md

 ## Description

 Pulls the current value from the `from_item` and terminates.
-The `from_item` can be either a materialized view or a stream.
+The `from_item` can be a materialized view, a table, or a stream.
 The result of this statement is not persisted in a {{ site.ak }} topic and is printed out only in the console.
 Pull queries run with predictably low latency because materialized views are incrementally updated as new events arrive.